WHAT YOU CAN EXPECT FROM US!

 Dalmatians are naturally guard dogs and like to try to test their human parents when they start into adolescence, and sometimes before that time, to see what they can get away with.
 We do everything that we can to stop any type of resource guarding or behavioral issues as young puppies, but that will all need to be continued on with their new families as well, while the puppy is growing up and into adulthood just as you would with any breed of dog.
 This is called Conditioned Emotional Response (CER) and is very important to remember while socializing and raising puppies in general.
 The best way to describe this is if you just tell your dog to sit without teaching and conditioning them the basics first, they will be confused as to what you are wanting from them and the behavior that you are trying to create or prevent.
 The best book that we have found that we use for the puppies and suggest that every dog owner read, is Mine! by Jean Donaldson.
 We like it because the author is very good at explaining how dogs think as their brains work very differently than humans do.

-This article is a summed up version of the full research done on our four-legged friends.
+This article on when to sexually alter your dog is a summed up version of the full research done on our four-legged friends.

 If you have any questions or concerns about what we expect from you, please do not hesitate to get in contact with us.